"

 At rest, ions are not equally distributed across the membrane.
 This distribution of ions and other charged molecules leads to the inside of the cell having a more negative charge compared to the outside of the cell.

 Figure 3.3.
-The inside of the neuron has a more negative charge than the outside of the neuron.
-‘Membrane Potential’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.
+Charge distribution at rest.
+The inside of the neuron has a more negative charge than the outside, creating the negative resting membrane potential.
+‘Membrane Potential’ by Casey L. Henley (CC-BY-NC-SA).
+View detailed alternative text.

 A closer look shows that sodium, calcium, and chloride are concentrated outside of the cell membrane in the extracellular solution, whereas potassium and negatively-charged molecules like amino acids and proteins are concentrated inside in the intracellular solution.